qzc438/ontology-llm/README.md

 ## Ethical Considerations:
 - Agent-OM does not participate in the OAEI 2022 and 2023 campaigns.
-- According to the OAEI data policy (date accessed: 2024-06-30), "OAEI results and datasets, are publicly available, but subject to a use policy similar to [the one defined by NIST for TREC](https://trec.nist.gov/results.html).
+- According to the OAEI data policy (retrieved December 1, 2024), "OAEI results and datasets, are publicly available, but subject to a use policy similar to [the one defined by NIST for TREC](https://trec.nist.gov/results.html).
 These rules apply to anyone using these data."
 Please find more details from the official website: https://oaei.ontologymatching.org/doc/oaei-deontology.2.html
 - In this paper, AI-generated content (AIGC) is labelled as "AI-generated content".
 AIGC can contain harmful, unethical, prejudiced, or negative content (https://docs.mistral.ai/capabilities/guardrailing/).
 However, ontology matching tasks only check the meaning of domain-specific terminologies, and we have not observed such content being generated.

 ### Code Acknowledgements: